b-harsh274/Gravitational_wave_analysis/README.md

 ## Acknowledgments

-This project was part of a competition organized by Techincal Board, IIT Guwahati.
+This project was part of Kriti 2024, a competition organized by Techincal Board, IIT Guwahati.
 The publicly available data from LIGO was used for the analysis.